ThomWright/ThomWright.github.io/_drafts/designing-for-failure-patterns.md

 ### Writing to multiple systems

 When writing to a single ACID database, we get atomicity and consistency built in.
-Things get more complicated when writing to multiple systems where we don’t have these guarantees: we might not be able to perform all writes atomically, and so end up in an inconsistent state.
+Things get more complicated when writing to multiple systems where we don’t have these guarantees: we might not be able to perform all writes atomically, and so can end up in an inconsistent state.

 {% assign multiple_systems = site.failure-patterns | where: 'group', 'multiple-systems' %}
 {% for pattern in multiple_systems %}- [{{ pattern.title }}]({{ pattern.url }}) — {{ pattern.tagline }}